webdevbrian/whereamiv2/README.md

-Whereami?
+Whereami? (version 2!)
 ========

 ![Whereami version 2!](https://i.imgur.com/TfgrDGY.png)

-This is a recreation of my original clon of geoguessr I made almost 13 years ago.
+This is a recreation of my original clon of geoguessr I made almost 13 years ago (repo for that is here: https://github.com/webdevbrian/whereami).
 It's now rebuilt in react and deployed on vercel Check it out here! -> https://whereamiv2.vercel.app/.

 # Description
 Idea based off of geoguessr.
 This was a weekend project I did just to come up with a first version.
 Feel free to pull, and add PRs on bugs you find (I know there are quite a few, which I'll get around to fiddling with on rainy days!).